-- There are three basic mission sets for cyberspace operations: - -- Department of Defense Information Network (DODIN) Operations: Operations to secure, configure, operate, extend, maintain, and sustain DoD cyberspace to create and preserve the confidentiality, availability, and integrity of the DODIN.
-DODIN Operations include the cyberspace security action. - --- Does NOT include actions taken under statutory authority of a service Chief Information Officer (CIO) to provide cyberspace for operations, including IT architecture development, establishing standards, or designing, building, or otherwise operationalizing DODIN information technology for use by a commander - --- Sixteenth Air Force (AFCYBER), the Air Force service component to U.S. Cyber Command (USCYBERCOM), has standing authority to conduct DODIN Operations on the Air Force portion of the DODIN - --- Using the Directive Authority to Conduct Cyberspace Operations (DACO), the AFCYBER commander may order any Department of the Air Force (DAF) unit to conduct specific DODIN Operations missions on the Air Force portion of the DODIN - -- Defensive Cyberspace Operations (DCO): Missions to preserve the ability to utilize blue cyberspace capabilities and data by defeating on-going or imminent malicious cyberspace activity.
-DCO has three components: - --- DCO-Internal Defense Measures (DCO-IDM): A defensive cyberspace operations mission in which defense actions occur within the defended portion of cyberspace - ---- AFCYBER has standing authority to conduct DCO-IDM on the Air Force portion of the DODIN, and may be tasked by USCYBERCOM to conduct DCO-IDM on other DoD networks - ---- Using DACO, AFCYBER may order any Air Force unit to conduct specific DCO-IDM missions on the Air Force portion of the DODIN
+- There are three basic mission sets for cyberspace operations: - Department of Defense Information Network (DODIN) Operations: Operations to secure, configure, operate, extend, maintain, and sustain DoD cyberspace to create and preserve the confidentiality, availability, and integrity of the DODIN.
+DODIN Operations include the cyberspace security action. - --- Does NOT include actions taken under statutory authority of a service Chief Information Officer (CIO) to provide cyberspace for operations, including Information Technology architecture development, establishing standards, or designing, building, or otherwise operationalizing DODIN information technology for use by a commander - --- Air Forces Cyber (AFCYBER), the Air Force service component of United States Cyber Command (USCYBERCOM), has standing authority to conduct DODIN Operations on the Air Force Information Network (AFIN), the Air Force's portion of the DODIN - --- Using the Directive Authority to Conduct Cyberspace Operations (DACO), the AFCYBER Commander may order any Department of the Air Force (DAF) unit to conduct specific DODIN Operations missions on the AFIN

-- --- DCO-Response Actions (DCO-RA): A defensive cyberspace operations mission executed external to the defended network or portion of cyberspace without the permission of the owner of the affected system - ---- DCO-RA missions require authority flowing from the Secretary of Defense (SecDef) via military order, and consideration of the Law of War (LoW) and Rules of Engagement (ROEs) - --- Defense of Non-DoD Cyberspace: When required under a specific authorizing order, and in full coordination with the Department of Homeland Security (DHS) and other U.S. Government (USG) departments and agencies, DoD cyberspace forces undertake DCO-RA and DCO-IDM missions to defend non-DoD cyberspace segments, like other USG networks, national critical infrastructure networks, defense industrial base networks, or mission partner networks - ---- DCO-IDM missions defending non-DoD cyberspace may be ordered as part of Defense Support to Civil Authorities (DSCA) operations.
-These operations generally require consent of the network owner. - ---- DCO-RA missions defending non-DoD cyberspace require authority flowing from SecDef via military order, and consideration of the LoW and ROEs - -- Offensive Cyberspace Operations (OCO): Missions intended to project power in and through cyberspace.
-All cyberspace operations missions conducted outside of blue cyberspace with a commander's intent, other than to defend blue cyberspace from an ongoing or imminent cyberspace threat, are OCO missions. - --- OCO missions include cyberspace exploitation and/or cyberspace attack actions - --- OCO missions require authority flowing from SecDef via military order, and consideration of the LoW and ROEs
+- -- Defensive Cyberspace Operations (DCO): Missions to preserve the ability to utilize blue cyberspace capabilities and data by defeating on-going or imminent malicious cyberspace activity.
+DCO has three components: - --- DCO-Internal Defense Measures (DCO-IDM): A defensive cyberspace operations mission in which defense actions occur within the defended portion of cyberspace - ---- AFCYBER has standing authority to conduct DCO-IDM on the AFIN, and may be tasked by USCYBERCOM to conduct DCO-IDM on other DoD networks - ---- Using DACO, AFCYBER may order any Air Force unit to conduct specific DCO-IDM missions on the AFIN - --- DCO-Response Actions (DCO-RA): A defensive cyberspace operations mission executed external to the defended network or portion of cyberspace without the permission of the owner of the affected system - ---- DCO-RA missions require authority flowing from the Secretary of Defense (SecDef) via military order, and further requires consideration of the LoW and ROEs - --- Defense of Non-DoD Cyberspace: When required under a specific authorizing order, and in full coordination with the Department of Homeland Security (DHS) and other U.S. Government (USG) departments and agencies, DoD cyberspace forces undertake DCO-RA and DCO-IDM missions to defend non-DoD cyberspace segments, like other USG networks, national critical infrastructure networks, defense industrial base networks, or mission partner networks - ---- DCO-IDM missions defending non-DoD cyberspace may be ordered as part of Defense Support to Civil Authorities (DSCA) operations.
+These operations generally require consent of the network owner. - ---- DCO-RA missions defending non-DoD cyberspace require authority flowing from SecDef via military order, and further requires consideration of the LoW and ROEs - -- Offensive Cyberspace Operations (OCO): Missions intended to project power in and through cyberspace.
+All cyberspace operations missions conducted outside of blue cyberspace with a commander's intent, other than to defend blue cyberspace from an ongoing or imminent cyberspace threat, are OCO missions. - --- OCO missions include cyberspace exploitation and/or cyberspace attack actions - --- OCO missions require authority flowing from SecDef via military order, and further require consideration of the LoW and ROEs